DMV Drivers License & ID Cards

 What if I have already talked with my counselor, and I know that the DMV can not authenticate my out-of-country driver’s license?

-In this situation, you will be required to pass both the Knowledge Test and the Road Skills Test in order to obtain your DC driver’s license.
+In this situation, you will be required to pass BOTH the Written Knowledge Test and the Road Skills Test in order to obtain your DC driver’s license.
 Important: An au pair must be 21 or older to be issued a full DC Driver License in this circumstance.

 Obtaining a DC Driver’s License for relocation from another US State